webperf/WAPA/README.md

-    There is 2 method to access WAPA:
+    There is two methods to access WAPA: step 6 uses browser to access WAPA, step 7 uses command.

 6. Using  command  "node YOU-WAPA-ROOT\server\app.js" to start the server of WAPA.
 YOU-WAPA-ROOT is the root directory of the WAPA files.